Keyboard shortcuts

 Health Integration

-The orchestrator works with the AgendaTracker to distinguish intentional state changes from failures.
-When an endpoint is part of a scheduled makespan operation, the Health Observer skips incident creation:
+The orchestrator provides the AgendaTracker for the Health Observer.
+When an endpoint is part of a scheduled makespan operation, health checks skip incident creation:

 if tracker.is_endpoint_in_scheduled_transition("reasoning"):